Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Results

-Our first experiment evaluated the ability to estimate the variance component \(\theta\) (i.e. the parameter governing the distribution of the latent variables $\textbf{g} \sim \mathcal{N}(0, \theta \textbf{ZZ}^T)$).
-In addition to the methods proposed here we also evaluated a method called phenotype correlation genotype correlation (PCGC), which is the state of the art approach for heritability estimation in genetic studies \citep{golan_measuring_2014}.
-PCGC is similar in spirit to the PL solution proposed in this work, but uses a moment rather than a likelihood-based estimator.

-In addition to PCGC, we examined AEP, ascertained pairwise likelihood (APL), and plain EP, which is the standard variant of EP that does not account for ascertainment.
-The results indicate that all methods except plain EP yield empirically unbiased estimates, whereas plain EP is severely biased (Figure \ref{fig:fig_var_comp} a).
-To further investigate the behavior of the methods, we generated case-control studies under different prevalence values \(K\), and verified that all methods except plain EP remain accurate regardless of \(K\), whereas plain EP is only accurate when \(K = 0.5\), in which case there is no ascertainment (Figure \ref{fig:fig_var_comp} b).
+Our first experiment evaluated variance component estimation accuracy.
+All methods except plain EP yielded empirically unbiased estimates, whereas plain EP was severely biased (Figure \ref{fig:fig_var_comp}a).
+We also generated data under different prevalence values \(K\) and verified that all methods except plain EP remained accurate regardless of \(K\), whereas plain EP was only accurate when \(K = 0.5\), in which case there is no ascertainment (Figure \ref{fig:fig_var_comp}b).

-In the next experiment, we examined the sensitivity of variance component estimation methods to sample size and data dimensionality (corresponding to the number of rows and columns in the matrix \(\mathbf{Z}\), respectively).
-We first verified that all methods become increasingly accurate with increasing sample size, but PCGC has a consistently larger estimator variance, because it uses a moment-based rather than a likelihood-based estimator (Figure \ref{fig:fig_simulations} a).
-We also observed that all methods become increasingly accurate as the number of covariates with random effects increases, but AEP is substantially more accurate in the presence of $<$50 covariates (Figure \ref{fig:fig_simulations} b).
-This is because the other two methods use a Taylor expansion around \(\mathbf{Z}\mathbf{Z}^{T} = \mathbf{I}\), which is inaccurate in the presence of a small number of covariates.
+In the next experiment we examined sensitivity to sample size $n$ and dimensionality $m$ (corresponding to the number of rows and columns in the matrix \(\bm{Z}\), respectively).
+We first verified that all methods became increasingly accurate with increasing sample size, but PCGC had a consistently larger sampling variance, because it uses a moment-based rather than a likelihood-based estimator (Figure \ref{fig:fig_simulations}a).
+We also observed that all methods became increasingly accurate with increasing dimensionality, but AEP was substantially more accurate when $m<50$ (Figure \ref{fig:fig_simulations}b).
+This is because the other two methods use a first-order Taylor expansion around \(\bm{Z}\bm{Z}^{T} = \bm{I}\), which is less accurate when $m$ is small.